 OSH professionals protect employees, property, the environment, and the general public by anticipating, identifying, evaluating, controlling, and communicating workplace safety and health hazards.
 Working with employees and employers, they help to eliminate fatalities and minimize the frequency and severity of workplace injuries and illnesses by assisting in the creation and maintenance of safe and healthy work environments.
 They not only keep workers, visitors, and the public safe; they create greater work efficiencies because safe and healthy workers are more productive workers.

 The work of OSH professionals also contributes to increased work efficiency and business sustainability.
 Minimizing workplace injuries and illnesses keeps valuable human resources on-the-job and avoids negative impacts associated with worker’s compensation costs, overtime, additional hiring, and increased physical and mental demands on the workforce.

-We are currently accepting applications for the summer 2016 semester.
-The application deadline is Friday, April 29th.
+We are currently accepting applications for the fall 2016 semester.
+The application deadline is Friday, July 29th.
 Apply now to avoid last minute processing delays.